tradej/content/tools/devassistant/tutorial.md

 ## The Basics

-To launch DevAssistant, either run the `da` (or `da-gui`) binaries, or find DevAssistant in your Applications menu.
+To launch DevAssistant, either run the `da` (or `da-gui` for the GUI) binaries, or find DevAssistant in your Applications menu.
 In these tutorials, we will use the command-line `da` binary, but the usage of the GUI is very much the same.
 However, at the moment, we discourage using the GUI for these reasons.

 If you are unsure what assistant to run, you can use the `--help` or `-h` flag,